floriandejonckheere/utu-thesis/thesis/chapters/08-case-study.typ

   ]
 )

+This step takes around 8 seconds to complete.
+The second step, decomposition, is the most time-consuming step, as it involves the iterative process of identifying the microservices.
+Finally, the evaluation step executes in a similar time for all scenarios, ranging from 3.4 to 4.9 seconds.
 The decomposition in scenarios #ref(<scn_structural_logical>, supplement: none), #ref(<scn_logical_contributor>, supplement: none), and #ref(<scn_structural_logical_contributor>, supplement: none) had a similar runtime (157, 148, and 128 seconds respectively), while the scenario #ref(<scn_structural_contributor>, supplement: none) executed in less than half the time: 72 seconds.
 @scn_structural_contributor is the fastest scenario, as it does not consider the logical coupling, which contains a lot of information that needs to be processed.